-"Benefit" means the advantages to any lands, roads, buildings or other structures from the construction, improvement, repair or maintenance of a drainage works such as will result in a higher market value or increased crop production or improved appearance or better control of surface or subsurface water, or any other advantages relating to the betterment of lands, roads, buildings or other structures.
+"Benefit" means the advantages to any lands, roads, buildings or other structures from the construction, improvement, repair, or maintenance of a drainage works such as will result in a higher market value or increased crop production or improved appearance or better control of surface or subsurface water, or any other advantages relating to the betterment of lands, roads, buildings or other structures.

 "Outlet liability" means the part of the cost of the construction, improvement or maintenance of a drainage works that is required to provide such outlet or improved outlet.
-Lands and roads that use a drainage works as an outlet, or for which, when the drainage works is constructed or improved, an improved outlet is provided either directly or indirectly through the medium of any other drainage works or of a swale, ravine, creek or watercourse, may be assessed for outlet liability.
+Lands and roads that use a drainage works as an outlet, or for which, when the drainage works is constructed or improved, an improved outlet is provided either directly or indirectly through the medium of any other drainage works or of a swale, ravine, creek, or watercourse, may be assessed for outlet liability.
 The assessment for outlet liability shall be based upon the volume and rate of flow of the water artificially caused to flow upon the injured land or road or into the drainage works from the lands and roads liable for such assessments.
 Every drainage works constructed under this Act shall be continued to a sufficient outlet.

-Owners were advised that they have a legal responsibility to convey their drainage to a sufficient outlet.
+Owners are advised that they have a legal responsibility to convey their drainage to a sufficient outlet.
 For this reason, they have a share in the cost for upkeep of the drain downstream of their lands and this obligation is reflected in the assessment for Outlet Liability.
-Lands further removed from the outlet (further upstream) are assessed a higher rate per acre for Outlet Liability.
-Property size and use also affects the amount of runoff and thereby affects the rate per acre for Outlet Liability.
-Owners are reminded that the responsibility for carrying out maintenance on a Municipal drain rests with the Town as set out in the Drainage Act.
-Any owner can notify the Town that the drain requires maintenance and the Town must take action pursuant to the Act.
+Owners are reminded that the responsibilities for carrying out maintenance works on a Municipal drain rest with the Town as set out in the Drainage Act.
+Any owner can notify the Town that the drain requires maintenance, and the Town has to take action pursuant to the Act.
 This system is generally reactive and requires the property owners to raise their concerns and issues to the Town.
 Owners are reminded that keeping brush clear along their portion of the drain and having buffer strips provides them with a direct benefit of improved crop yield and preservation of topsoil on their lands.
 Owners have an Outlet Liability for the downstream portion of the drain.
 The owners are reminded that Municipal drainage is a communal project and basically a user pay system.
-Owners are advised of the 1/3 grant available to agricultural lands that qualify for the Farm Property Class Tax Rate and should be aware that the Town administers the grant process and reflects any available grant on the final billing to each qualified owner.
+As an example, when work is carried out on the Sullivan Creek Drain downstream of the McLean-Hergott Drain outlet, the owners in the McLean-Hergott watershed that are outletting to the Sullivan Creek Drain will be responsible for a portion of the cost, along with the other owners in the Sullivan Creek Drain watershed upstream of the work that is conducted.
+Owners are advised of the 1/3 grant available to agricultural lands that qualify for the Farm Property Tax Class and should be aware that the Town administers the grant process and reflects any available grant on the final billing to each qualified owner.

-An Owner may appeal their assessment as set out in the drainage report.
-They were advised that they should submit their appeal to the Court of Revision 10 days before the scheduled date of the meeting; however, the Court of Revision can agree to hear appeals presented at the meeting.
-If owners are still dissatisfied with the report after that meeting, they may submit an appeal to the A.F.R.A.A.T. through the Town Clerk within 21 days of the closing of the Court of Revision pursuant to Section 54 of the Drainage Act.
+Owners may appeal their assessment as set out in the drainage report.
+They are advised that they should submit their appeal to the Court of Revision 10 days before the scheduled date of the meeting; however, the Court of Revision can agree to hear appeals presented at the meeting.
+If owners are still dissatisfied with the report after that meeting, they may submit an appeal to the O.M.A.F.R.A.
+Appeals Tribunal through the Town Clerk within 21 days of the closing of the Court of Revision pursuant to Section 54 of the Drainage Act.